-Differentiation in the highly competitive hospitality industry is a big challenge for individual brands.
-But, when you become the world’s largest portfolio of hospitality brands overnight, the challenge becomes exponentially more difficult.
+Fact: Differentiation in the highly competitive and constantly evolving hospitality industry is a big challenge for individual hotel brands.
+Also a fact: This challenge becomes exponentially more difficult when, virtually overnight, you become the world’s largest hospitality company with the most diverse hotel brand portfolio.

 Insights grounded in science, creativity and collaboration

-A second principle was to move away from industry jargon like “full service,” “lifestyle” and “signature.”
-In interview after interview, guests told us that these terms and names lacked meaning.
-Worse still, many did not translate across cultures.
-Our naming team created a system based on the universal idea underpinning each label, such as “classic” or “distinctive.”
-We then identified and utilized the English words that are both easy to understand for non-native speakers and also easily translated into local languages.
+A second principle of the project was to move away from industry jargon like “full service,” “lifestyle” and “signature.”
+Research told us that not only did these terms and names lack meaning, many did not translate across cultures.
+Our naming team created a system based on a universal idea underpinning each label, such as “classic” or “distinctive.”
+We then identified the set of English words that are both easy to understand for non-native speakers and easily translated into local languages.

 Finally, we redesigned Marriott’s corporate brand identity system relative to the expanded portfolio.
 The logo acts as an anchor for the combined company, maintaining its iconic quality while expressing a modern sensibility.
 We separated the name from the symbol so that both elements could be used more purposefully and with greater flexibility.